apparebit/analog/README.md

 The implementation generally follows the grammar.
-A class implementing a clause typically has the same name as the corresponding nonterminal, though the name is CamelCased and prefixed with `Fluent`.
-All classes representing nonterminals inherit from the same base class `FluentTerm`, which holds the wrapped state and provides convenient methods for creating new subclass instances.
-Since some statistics result in series instead of dataframes, that base class and `FluentDisplay` are generic.
+A class implementing a clause typically has the same name as the corresponding nonterminal, though the name is CamelCased and prefixed with `_Fluent`.
+All classes representing nonterminals inherit from the same base class `_FluentTerm`, which holds the wrapped state and provides convenient methods for creating new subclass instances.
+Since some statistics result in series instead of dataframes, that base class and `_FluentDisplay` are generic.

-Since Pandas exposes many of the same methods on both series and dataframes, `FluentDisplay` has simple method implementations that do not distinguish between the two possible concrete type parameters.
-In contrast, Pandas requires substantially different code for determining value counts for all of the data (in case of ranges) or for grouped data (in case of rates).
-As a result, there are two independent implementations for the *statistic* nonterminal, as part of `FluentSentence` and as `FluentRate`.

 The main entry point for fluent analysis is:

-    def analyze(frame: pd.DataFrame, cover: Coverage) -> FluentSentence: ...
+    def analyze(frame: pd.DataFrame) -> FluentSentence: ...

 A second function recombines several (wrapped) series into a dataframe again, notably for plotting: